Feyerabend/bb/workbook/ch06/understand/README.md

 ### Programming languages, linguistics, and human cognition

-Drawing from the Greek hermeneuein—to explain, say, or translate—the text likens understanding programming languages to interpreting a text.
-This parallels Noam Chomsky's distinction between competence (internal knowledge of syntax and semantics) and performance (practical application), a framework that aligns with programming's dual nature: grasping a language's structure and using it to create functional software.
+Drawing from the Greek *hermeneuein*-—to explain, say, or translate-—the text likens understanding programming languages to interpreting a text.
+This parallels Noam Chomsky's distinction between *competence* (internal knowledge of syntax and semantics) and *performance* (practical application), a framework that aligns with programming's dual nature: grasping a language's structure and using it to create functional software.

-Modern computational linguistics and machine learning advances, such as GPT-4 and neural machine translation, demonstrate how programming languages are "interpreted" by machines.
-These technologies link linguistic theory to programming, bridging human and machine cognition through AI-assisted coding tools like GitHub Copilot.
+Modern *computational linguistics* and *machine learning* advances, such as GPT-4 and neural machine translation, demonstrate how programming languages are "interpreted" by machines.
+These technologies link linguistic theory to programming, bridging human and machine cognition through AI-assisted coding tools (like GitHub Copilot).

-Programming is also a cognitive negotiation, engaging mental models of problems, language syntax, and iterative feedback.
+Programming is also a *cognitive negotiation*, engaging mental models of problems, language syntax, and iterative feedback.
 Research into programming psychology and cognitive load theory shows how different paradigms (e.g. object-oriented vs. functional programming) affect problem-solving efficiency, underscoring the interplay between cognitive processes and programming.